fboender/sla/README.md

 simple build rules from anywhere in your project tree?
 Then `sla` is for you!

 sla is the Simple Little Automator.
-It's a tiny shell script that invokes shell functions found in a `rules.sla` script in your project's root dir.
+It's a tiny shell script that invokes shell functions found in a `build.sla` script in your project's root dir.

 ## Usage